Competitive Equilibria in Two Sided Matching Markets with Non-transferable Utilities: Transferable vs. Non-Transferable Utilities

-\textbf{Hard budgets vs. Smooth budgets:} Notice that with hard budget constrains, utility functions are quasilinear except at the point where buyers hit their budget limits.
-Therefore, the issue that was outlined in \autoref{ex:1} does not arise with quasilinear utilities and hard budget constraints.
-In fact, ascending auctions with hard budget constraints converge almost as fast as ascending auction with quasilinear utilities because each buyer may hit her budget limits at most $|J|$ times (once per each good) and beyond that they never demand that good again.
-This is what makes general non-quasilinear utilities much harder to work with compared to quasilinear utilities with hard budgets.
-It is worth mentioning that the related work of \cite{AMPP09} and \cite{ABHLT10} are based on such ascending auctions.
+\textbf{Quasilinear with hard budget limit.} In this case the utility function is quasilinear as long as the payment does not exceed the budget limit; and if the payment exceeds the budget, the utility function goes to negative infinity~\footnote{This ensures that an individually rational mechanism never charges the buyer more than her budget limit.}.
+Notice that the issue outlined in the previous example does not arise with quasilinear utilities with hard budget constraints.
+In fact, ascending auctions with hard budget constraints converge almost as fast as ascending auction with quasilinear utilities and no budget constraints because each buyer may hit her budget limit at most $\Abs{\Goods}$ times (once per each good) and beyond that point she never demands the same good again.
+For the same reason, quasilinear utilities with hard budget limits are easier to deal with than general non-quasilinear utilities.